Penguin Cafe Orchestra: History

 The group's debut album, Music from the Penguin Cafe, recorded from 1974 to 1976, was released in 1976 on Brian Eno's experimental Obscure Records label, an offshoot of the EG label.
 It was followed in 1981 by Penguin Cafe Orchestra, after which the band settled into a more regular release schedule.
+The next 3 albums were Broadcasting From Home (1984), Signs of Life (1987) and Union Cafe (1993).

 The band gave its first major concert on 10 October 1976, supporting Kraftwerk at The Roundhouse.
 They went on to tour the world and play at a variety of music festivals as well as residencies on the South Bank in London.
 From 1976 to 1996 they played in the US, Canada, Australia, Japan, and throughout Europe and the UK.
 In March 1987, they were the subject of an episode of the ITV arts series The South Bank Show, where they performed "Air", "Bean Fields", "Dirt" and "Giles Farnaby's Dream".

 Evolution

 Simon Jeffes experimented with various configurations live and in the studio, including an occasional 'dance orchestra' and a quintet of strings, oboe, trombone and himself on piano.
 On the studio albums, he sometimes played several instruments, and brought in other musicians according to the needs of each piece.

 There were a number of incarnations of the live band.
 Original members Gavyn Wright and Steve Nye left in 1984 and 1988 respectively.
 Bob Loveday replaced Gavyn Wright on violin.
 Gradually a regular lineup evolved around: